-By the way, don't forget to click "OK" when leaving the preferences dialog box to save your changes - some changes may not take effect until you close and restart Photoshop!
+By the way, don't forget to click "OK" when leaving the preferences dialog box to save your changes!

 Photoshop Interface Color Theme:

 By default, the interface gray color theme for Photoshop CS6 / CC is quite dark.
 If you (like me) don't like this dark interface, you can easily change it to a lighter gray color theme.
 Go to "Preferences...", click the "Interface..." tab on the left, go to the top under "Appearance" and click on the preferred box.